MDSplus/Documentation/docs/guide/idl.md

 ### `mdsconnect`
 Makes a thin client connection to the specified MDSplus data server.
-Will cause subsequent invocations of `mdsopen`, `mdsvalue`, `mdsput`, and `mdsclose` to be executed remotely on the specified host. `mdsdisconnect` will destroy this connection, reverting the above described routines to their local behaviors.
+Will cause subsequent invocations of `mdsopen`, `mdsvalue`, `mdsput`, and `mdsclose` to be executed remotely on the specified host. `mdsdisconnect` will destroy this connection~~~, reverting the above described routines to their local behaviors.~~~ (TODO: Mark W. to revisit after github issue#3001)

+TODO: Mark W. will investigate local behavior.

 Syntax: `mdsconnect, SERVERNAME [, port=PORTNAME] [, socket=ID] [, status=ISTAT] [, /quiet]`